mhvue/liri-node-app/README.md

 ## LIRI (Language Interpretation and Recognition Interface)

-This it language interpretation applicaiton for command line on node.
+This is a language interpretation applicaiton for command line on node.
 This appliation will:
 * Find concerts using command of _concert-this_
 * Spotify a song using command of _spotify-this-song_
 * Find movie information using command of _movie-this_